-Visitors can climb 220 steps to the top of the Currituck Beach Lighthouse, where they will be greeted with panoramic views of the Atlantic Oceana and Currituck Sound, as well as the nearby Whalehead Club.
-The lighthouse is open daily in 2016 from March 14 to November 26 (closed Thanksgiving Day).
+Visitors can climb 220 steps to the top of the Currituck Beach Lighthouse where they will be greeted with panoramic views of the Atlantic Oceana and Currituck Sound, as well as the nearby Whalehead Club.
+The lighthouse is open daily March - December.

 Ocracoke Light Station

 Although the Ocracoke Lighthouse is not open for climbing, it's an Outer Banks attraction that shouldn't be overlooked during your visit to the beach.